Simon2828/west-bridgford-advice-centre/src/pages/products/index.md

         MANAGEMENT:

-        The Centre is run by volunteers in accordance with its Constitution.
+        the Centre is run by volunteers in accordance with its Constitution.
 The Management Committee has four members who fulfil the following roles: · Administrator · Secretary · Treasurer

         · Resources Manager.